 Preloaded credit cards and Visa debit cards will not be accepted.

 A notification email will be sent to you when a new invoice is posted to your online account.

 Please ensure you also review the section on “Rejected Transactions” on the General Information: Fees, Billing, Refunds page and Payment Information page, prior to applying for this plan.

 The Law Society provides access to tutoring from experienced members of the profession for those candidates who have been unsuccessful with the Licensing Examinations.
 Additional information for candidates and Tutors can be found on the Tutoring page.

 Discrimination and Harassment Counsel Service

-As part of the Law Society of Upper Canada's efforts to enable equity and diversity in the workplace and the profession, and to help stop discrimination and harassment, the Law Society provides a Discrimination and Harassment Counsel service free-of-charge to the Ontario public, lawyers and paralegals.
+As part of the Law Society of Ontario's efforts to enable equity and diversity in the workplace and the profession, and to help stop discrimination and harassment, the Law Society provides a Discrimination and Harassment Counsel service free-of-charge to the Ontario public, lawyers and paralegals.
 The Discrimination and Harassment Counsel confidentially assists anyone who may have experienced discrimination or harassment by a lawyer or paralegal.

 Member Assistance Program